MPI-IS/ArmSym/README.md

 Welcome! :tada:

 ### What is ArmSym?
 ArmSym,  stylized for 'arm simulation', is a Unity project for the HTC Vive.
-We have created a simulation of the 7 degrees-of-freedom Barrett WAM robotic arm that features a trial-based system, a data management pipeline, and a user interface.
-We tested ArmSym in one perceptual experiment contextualized in the domain of upper-limb prostheses, which we describe in a research paper (in Review).
+Using a simulation of a 7 degrees-of-freedom Barrett WAM robotic arm, ArmSym features a trial-based system, a data management pipeline, and a user interface.
+We tested ArmSym in one perceptual experiment contextualized in the domain of upper-limb prostheses, which we describe in a research paper.

 ### Can I use ArmSym?
 We release the code with the aim of helping researchers design experiments in which a human controls and interacts with a robotic arm.
 We target scientists who work on high-level upper limb prosthesis control or assistive robotic manipulators mounted on wheelchairs.
 We do not intend ArmSym's as a clinical tool.